fubarhouse/docker-ansible/README.md

 | zesty     | Ubuntu 17.04     |        |         | Yes    |
 | artful    | Ubuntu 17.10     |        |         | Yes    |
 | bionic    | Ubuntu 18.04     |        |         | Yes    |

+## Credit

+Some image files have been copied from existing repositories available under an MIT license.

+The foundation for a lot of these images can only be credited to the fantastic work by [Jeff Geerling](http://jeffgeerling.com/).

+I have simply consolidated and expanded for personal use for testing my own Ansible roles.